hugorteixeira/portoedu_back/SETUP.md

 ## Usage Examples

-Once connected to Claude or OpenAI, you can use natural language:
+Once connected to your AI assistant, you can use natural language:

 ```
 "Create a user named Alice with ID 12345"